 We study at-scale integrated service delivery in the context of ECD programs.
 A growing body of research highlights the importance of ECD in human capital formation (Knudsen et al. 2006, Almond and Currie 2011, Black et al. 2017).
 Evidence from targeted early childhood interventions with limited samples administered in Jamaica (Grantham-McGregor et al. 1991, Gertler et al. 2014) and the U.S. (Campbell and Ramey 1994, Heckman et al. 2010) suggests sizable short- and long-run improvements in a range of welfare and labor market outcomes (Walker et al. 2011, Gertler et al. 2014, Campbell et al. 2014).
 Early life investments are especially important for LMICs, since missing investments in early childhood can lead to lower human capital accumulation and intergenerational transmission of poverty.
-Lu et al. (2016) estimate that 250 million or 43% of under-five children in LMICs suffer from sub-optimal physical and mental growth, limiting their learning and earning possibilities.
+However, the bulk of the existing literature - particularly at-scale studies - are based on developed and middle-income economies and rarely on LMICs where 250 million under-five children suffer from sub-optimal physical and mental growth, limiting their learning and earning possibilities Lu et al. (2016).

-Can governments in developing countries leverage existing service-delivery platforms to scale ECD interventions?
-We address this question using a unique randomized controlled trial (RCT) of a light-touch early childhood development program in Bangladesh.
+Can the governments in LMICs leverage existing service-delivery platforms to scale ECD interventions?
+We address this question using a unique randomized controlled trial